Exercise For Stress Relief

 Source: pexels.com

-One month into the lockdown, and I lost my job of six years.
+One month into the lockdown, I lost my job of six years.
 I cannot blame my boss for closing down his business.
 We were in the travel agency industry, and right now, who’s traveling?
 I mean, it will take a long time before tourism will jump back.
 This pandemic has destroyed the lives of billions of people on this planet.
 And I am one of them.

 Continue reading “Keeping My Head High – Lockdown Is Making Me Go Downhill”